Advancement at the

 President and Co-Founder, The Napa Group

-RJ Valentino is the President and Co-Founder of The Napa Group and the facilitator of the Lab.
+RJ Valentino is the President and Co-Founder of The Napa Group and the program designer and facilitator of Advancement 2035.
 He designs and runs the working sessions.
 For more than three decades he has been the consultant university and foundation presidents call when an institution is at an inflection point and the next move is not obvious.
 He works at the level where strategy, governance and people decisions intersect.

 The Napa Group advises university and foundation presidents, corporate CEOs and senior leadership teams on the questions that do not fit cleanly inside a single function: organizational design, change management, executive transitions, board development, strategic talent.
 RJ bridges the for-profit and non-profit worlds, importing the operating disciplines of business into the institutions that need them.